sdobreff/advanced-analytics/readme.txt

 This plugin is ideal for developers and administrators who need robust tools for troubleshooting and maintenance.

+You can completely disable individual modules (if you are not using them) or enable them only when needed.

 You can see it in action [here](https://wordpress.org/plugins/0-day-analytics/?preview=1&networking=yes "WP Playground") or use the "Live Preview" button on the WordPress plugin page.

 **Key Features**: